Home/NFL

 ADVERTISEMENT

-Shedeur Sanders excited to prove himself
+Shedeur Sanders is clearly eager to prove himself

 The Browns have been hungry for wins.
 Their defense does wonders every week, and every week the offense struggles to score points.
-Joe Flacco couldn’t do it, and got shipped to Cincinnati.
+Joe Flacco couldn’t do it and got shipped to Cincinnati.
 So far into the season, Dillon Gabriel has also struggled to spark the offense.
 But if Shedeur Sanders can outperform them and bring home a spectacular win against the Raiders, we might just see him under center beyond Week 12 as well.
 And he appears ready to shoulder that pressure.

 “I have to take that upon myself to know that I have the responsibility to bring this team a win on our side of the ball,” Sanders noted.
 “So, I gotta do what’s necessary to do that.”